haydenmcfarland/awsmeta/README.md

 # What?

-Lite wrapper for AWS EC2 instance metadata
+Lite wrapper for AWS EC2 instance metadata.

-# Why?

-Lets go with "why not?".
-The entire AWS Ruby SDK doesn't need to be included for a small project.
-This gem is being used for simple application diagnostics.

 # How to use
 Add `awsmeta` to your gem file: